dbashford/mimosa-coffeescript/README.md

 ## Usage

-Add `'coffeescript` to your list of modules.
+Add `'coffeescript'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.

 ## Functionality